ietf-wg-cellar/matroska-specification/cellar-codec/codec_specs.md

 - **MUST NOT** prefix their `CodecID` with "X_" or similar constructs.

-These recommendations are based on [@!RFC6648, section 3].
+These recommendations are based on [@!RFC6648, section 3] with stronger normative rules.

 ## Video Codec Mappings